enonic/old-xp-doc/doc/developer/schema/index.rst

 * A rich set of widgets called :ref:`input_types`
 * Rich :ref:`schema_forms` by combining Input Types and layouts
-* Horizontal inheritance across forms through the use of :ref:`mixins`
+* Horizontal inheritance across forms through the use of :ref:`x-data` and :ref:`mixins`

 .. toctree::
     :maxdepth: 1